kailash-manasarovar/statement/docs/personal/health.md

 - Are they doing it to minors too?
 Well, why wouldn't they if they could?
 - The fact that been utterly obsessed with my child sexual abuse experience for nearly 10 years and have used the information I wrote in my statement to attempt to terrorize me has been enormously stressful as you can imagine.

+### Cognitive loss

+- I believe I have lost my previous level of cognitive skills to a large degree and I can only assume this is due to being poisoned over time in my apartment.
+- I mentioned in my description of [March's traumatic events](../timeline/2024/march.md#changing-card-pin-numbers) that I had great difficulty performing simple tasks.
+- In fact, I have noticed my writing skills declining over the last year.
+It used to be extremely simple for me to prepare and execute writing tasks, now it isn't.
+- I believe this makes it highly unlikely for me to continue working in the way I was before as things are now difficult.
+- I have also completely lost my ability to play chess well.
+I used to be extremely good at chess, and quick to understand the board and game status, and I always beat average players.
+I was always able to see the permutations of about 5 or 6 moves in advance.
+- Even when addicted to valium in 2018, I beat the men in the tech department during a chess tournament we set up at Goldman Sachs, much to their annoyance.
+- I subscribed to Chess.com in August and I couldn't quite believe how useless I am at chess.
+I'm below average now, if that, and I make ridiculous mistakes constantly.
+- I think this must be more proof of poisoning; methanol is my guess.

 ### Work

 - While I was being drugged it became impossible to deal with difficult situations at work.